usnistgov/FederalProfile-8259A/_8259-Control/logical.md

 - Provide training for how to securely establish the interfaces and connections to the manufacturer for any requirements from the manufacturer requiring such connections.
 - Establish right-to-audit clauses within IoT device manufacturers contracts where periodic or ongoing access to the IoT devices is required.

-## Policies and procedures for situatios where identification and authorization are not needed.
+## Policies and procedures for situations where identification and authentication are not needed.

-Policies and procedures provide the details necessary to implement management and operational controls to support the organizational requirements for determining circumstances when identification and authorization are not needed to be used with IoT devices for specified organization-defined user actions.
+Policies and procedures provide the details necessary to implement management and operational controls to support the organizational requirements for determining circumstances when identification and authentication are not needed to be used with IoT devices for specified organization-defined user actions.

 **Manufacturer:**